JaneliaSciComp/hortacloud-website/content/docs/user_manual/appstream_basics.md

 - information on the clipboard

 All other data (sample data, workspace data, annotations, notes, etc.) is stored in the database and is not lost when a session ends.

-{{% alert title="Data safety during development" color="warn" %}}
-HortaCloud is still under development!

-- some settings and preference data will be lost when sessions end
-    + this includes things like preferred font size and window and panel positions
-    + this will be moved into the database in a future release

-{{% /alert %}}

 ### Reconnecting